Loremkang/upmem_communication_performance_test/readme.md

 # Readme

+This program is to test the CPU-PIM communication performance (latency and bandwidth) under different workload setups (by both sync/async API).

 ## How to Run (Not tested on simulators)

 1. choose a config file you want (or write your own config file)